 hardware running the

-This will be a utility to automatically trace out I/V curves for batteries and power supplies -- you set up some ranges of load currents you want to look at, and the software samples enough data to make a useful I/V curve.
+This is a command line script to automatically trace out I/V curves for batteries and power supplies -- you set up some ranges of load currents you want to look at, and the software samples enough data to make a useful I/V curve.

 This will be a utility to record discharge curves over time -- set the current draw and voltage limits, and the software regularly samples the current and voltage supplied by the device under test, stopping when the voltage falls below a given limit, and generating voltage and current versus time data files.